Avi Rokah

 Karate Technique Starts From The Center And Energy Increases In A Ripple Effect

-Imagine a stone falling into a still pond of water, at the point of which the stone enters, there will be an explosive splash, followed by powerful ripples traveling away from this point.
-Sensei Nishiyama used to say: “karate technique starts from the center and increase energy in a ripple effect, from the muscles around the spine, to bigger, outer core muscles and to the extremities”.
-The outer core muscles, (buttocks, obliques and hips) are the most powerful in our body, the inner core muscles are not as powerful and mostly responsible for stability and providing a base for the
+Imagine a stone falling into a still pond of water, at the point where the stone enters, there will be an explosive splash, followed by powerful ripples traveling away from this point.
+Sensei Nishiyama used to say: “karate technique starts from the center and increases energy in a ripple effect, from the muscles around the spine, to bigger, outer core muscles and to the extremities.”
+The outer core muscles (buttocks, obliques, and hips) are the most powerful in our body.
+The inner core muscles are mostly responsible for stability and providing a base for the outer, bigger muscles to move

 Karate Technique Starts From The Center And Energy Increases In A Ripple Effect Read More »